llbrt/cryfsmount/README.md

 The command `/opt/cryfsmount/bin/cryfsmount` can create a new vault or migrate an old vault to the latest format.

-Close the vault be stopping the process.
+Stop the process to close the vault.

 If the mount point is not set, a new temporary directory is created.